cth2015/cth-documentation-middleman/source/content/projects/coding-the-humanities-i.html.md

   title: CTH I Course Website
   url: http://coding-the-humanities.github.io/unacademic_static/
 ---
-CtHI taught us that learning how to code takes time.
+Coding the Humanities I taught us that learning how to code takes time.
 It helps to make a clear link between specific tutoials and a (part of) a student's project.